azdavis/millet/docs/manual.md

 - Default: `"syntax"`
 - Valid values:
   - `"none"`: No filter, i.e. available diagnostics are sent.
-  - `"syntax"`: If there are syntax errors (lex, parse, etc), send only those.
-Do not send e.g. statics diagnostics.
+  - `"syntax"`: If there are syntax errors (lex, parse, etc), send only those, and do not send e.g. statics diagnostics.

 #### `millet.server.diagnostics.moreInfoHint.enable`